HRITVIK25/Currency-Converter/README.md

 Currency Converter

-Created this project to practice asynchrous JS and API calls
+Created this project to practice asynchronous JS and API calls

 Key Functionalities:
 1) Real-time exchange rates: Fetches up-to-date conversion rates from an API.